hchiam/learning-a11y/README.md

 - VoiceOver works best with Safari.
 - [ChromeVox](https://support.google.com/chromebook/answer/7031755) works on Chrome and ChromeOS/Chromebooks.
 - Consider telling users that content is still loading with things like `alt="Content loading"` (but don't go overboard with `aria-live` unless it's a really slow process).
-- Using `visibility: hidden;`, `display: none;`, or attribute `hidden` will hide the element visually but also hides it from screen readers, so you'll need to resort to clipping or positioning or `aria-label`.
+- Using `visibility: hidden;`, `display: none;`, or attribute `hidden` will hide the element visually but also hides it from screen readers, so you'll need to resort to clipping or positioning or `aria-label` to expose it to screen readers only.
 See my notes on [hiding elements visually and/or in the Accessibility Tree](https://github.com/hchiam/web-accessibility-course-notes#hidingshowing-only-for-accessibility-tree-at).

 ## Notes on new content or SPAs (Single-Page Apps)